 How does a peel work?

 Chemical peels work in two phases firstly removing the dead skin ‘burnt toast’ on the surface, this is referred to as chemical exfoliation.
-And secondly by delivering the intense ingredient into the deeper layers of the skin to give a long term result to your living cells.
+And secondly by delivering the active ingredients into the deeper layers of the skin to give a long-term result to your living cells.

 It depends on the individual case.
-I always believe in getting your skin into a good health with a good home care regime first.
-Maybe starting with a mini facial to get to know your skin before you have a peel.
+I always believe in getting your skin into good health with a great home care regime first.
+Maybe starting with a mini facial to get to know your skin before you have a peel and so that we can tailor your homecare regime to best complement your professional treatments.
+Sensitivity can sometimes occur because of the wrong skincare and treatments being used in the past.

 What will a peel do for my skin?

-Peels treat a multitude of skin issues very gently and quickly and have an incredible instant and long term benefits for the skin.
-They brighten, hydrate, soften lines and wrinkles, de-pigment, deep cleanse, soften scaring and exfoliate.
+Peels treat a multitude of skin issues very gently and quickly and have incredible instant and long-term benefits for the skin.
+They brighten, hydrate, soften lines and wrinkles, de-pigment, deep cleanse, soften scaring and exfoliate and bring an overall radiance and health, to even the loveliest of skin.

 Are there different types of peels?

-Yes and they come in varying strengths to target different layers of the skin.
-A light peel is the most superficial, working in the epidermis (upper skin layers) this has a downtime of up to a couple of days.
+Yes, and they come in varying strengths to target different layers of the skin.
+A light peel is the most superficial, working in the epidermis (upper skin layers) this has a potential social downtime of up to a couple of days.
 A medium peel works slightly deeper and has a downtime of 2-4 weeks.
 A deep peel works the deepest but has downtime of up to 3 months.
+At SKIN lounge we work with light to medium strength peels the average social downtime is up to 7 days, which generally looks a little dry and flakey and is not normally very dramatic.

 What is downtime?

 This can be shown on the skin with redness, swelling, skin shedding/flaking and tightness.
-The severity varies from person to person.
-Most of my clients see none of these symptoms at all after a light peel.
+The severity varies from person to person and the depth of the peel.
+Most of my clients see very little to none of these symptoms at all after a light peel.

-How soon until I can go in the sun?
+How soon until I can go into the sun?

-At least two weeks before sun bathing and two weeks after.
+At least two weeks before sunbathing and two weeks after.
 The reason for this is that a peel removes the dead layer on the top of the skin and could make it more sensitive to sun exposure if it were too soon.
 After sun exposure your skin is more sensitive generally and could cause a longer downtime after your peel.
+Also, we do not want to damage this amazing skin that we have worked so hard to achieve!

 Can I meet friends for lunch after my peel?